 From Ohio History Central

 This fear of communism did not just grip the federal government.
-In 1951, the Ohio General Assembly implemented the Ohio Un-American Activities Committee, a joint committee of state representatives and senators charged with determining communism's influence in Ohio.
+In 1951, the Ohio General Assembly implemented the Ohio Un-American Activities Committee, a joint committee of state representatives and senators charged with determining the influence of communism in Ohio.
 The committee was based upon the federal government's House Un-American Activities Committee, and its members received sweeping powers to question Ohioans about their ties to communism.
 Between 1951 and 1954, the Ohio Un-American Activities Committee, headed by House member Samuel Devine, questioned forty Ohioans, asking each person, "Right now, are you an active member of the Communist Party?"
 Every person refused to answer, citing the Fifth Amendment of the United States Constitution, which protects Americans against self-incrimination.
-Most of the accused were college students or people during the 1930s who advocated socialist or communist programs to end the Great Depression.
-Various grand juries eventually indicted the forty people, with fifteen of these accused being convicted for supporting communism.
-In 1952, the Ohio Un-American Activities Committee contended that 1,300 Ohioans were members of the Communist Party.
+Most of the accused were college students or people who had advocated socialist or communist programs to end the Great Depression in the 1930s.
+Various grand juries eventually indicted the forty people, with fifteen of those accused being convicted for supporting communism.
+In 1952, the Ohio Un-American Activities Committee purported that 1,300 Ohioans were members of the Communist Party.

 In 1953, the Ohio General Assembly, with Governor Frank Lausche's approval, extended the Ohio Un-American Activities Committee's existence.
-Lausche generally opposed the committee's actions, but he faced great pressure from Ohio voters, who feared communism, to continue seeking out communists.
+Lausche generally opposed the committee's actions, but he faced great pressure from fearful Ohio citizens to continue his investigations.
 The governor contended that the committee's actions might put into "grave danger . . . the reputations of innocent people against whom accusations can be made on the basis of rumor and frequently rooted in malice," but he also stated that "Communism is a menace to our country."
-Lausche did veto a bill that would give jail terms and hefty monetary fines for anyone found guilty of communist leanings, but the Ohio General Assembly, at Samuel Devine's urging, passed the bill over the governor's veto.
+Lausche did veto a bill that would assess jail terms and hefty monetary fines for anyone found guilty of communist leanings, but the Ohio General Assembly, at Samuel Devine's urging, passed the bill over the governor's veto.
 The Ohio Un-American Activities Committee continued its investigations for the next several years.
 As Lausche feared, the fervor of state and federal officials in rooting out communists led to major violations of civil liberties.
-By the mid 1950s, these violations had begun to convince many Americans to not support the actions of the state and the federal governments, thus bringing the worst aspects of the Second Red Scare to an end, although many Americans continued to fear communists and their influence.